 Issue: M.M.A (Petitioner) appeals the circuit court’s decision to dismiss his petition seeking third-party custody and visitation of T.Q.L.
 (Child).
 The circuit court dismissed his petition for failure to state a claim on which relief can be granted.
 Did the petitioner sufficiently allege the elements required to meet a cause of action for third-party custody?

 The Petitioner and L.L.
-(Mother) were in a relationship in 2003 when she gave birth to a son, Child.
-Petitioner acted as a Child’s father by spending time together, including holidays, trips, and visiting Petitioner’s family.
+(Mother) were in a relationship in 2003 when she gave birth to a baby boy.
+The petitioner acted as a Child’s father by spending time together, including holidays, trips, and visiting the Petitioner’s family.

-When the relationship between Petitioner and Mother soured the Petitioner filed a petition for declaration of paternity, custody, and visitation.
-Mother advised Petitioner that he was not the Child’s biological father.
-Petitioner took a DNA test, which indicated he was not Child’s biological father.
+When the relationship between the Petitioner and the Mother soured, the Petitioner filed a petition for declaration of paternity, custody, and visitation.
+The Mother advised the Petitioner that he was not the Child’s biological father.
+The Petitioner took a DNA test, which indicated he was not the Child’s biological father.

 Lindsay Matthews is a law clerk working for James H. Young and Associates in Lee’s Summit, Missouri.